 A few days later, flat, red spots appear first on your face, hands and forearms, and later on your trunk.
 Within a day or two, many of these lesions turn into small blisters filled with clear fluid, which then turns into pus.
 Scabs begin to form eight to nine days later and eventually fall off, leaving deep, pitted scars.

-The rash is usually most noticeable on the palms of your hands and the soles of your feet.
-Lesions also develop in the mucous membranes of your nose and mouth and quickly turn into sores that break open, spreading the virus into your saliva.
+Lesions also develop in the mucous membranes of your nose and mouth and quickly turn into sores that break open.

-- Smallpox disease overview.
-Centers for Disease Control and Prevention. http://www.bt.cdc.gov/agent/smallpox/overview/disease-facts.asp.
-Accessed June 6, 2011.
+- What you should know about a smallpox outbreak.
+Centers for Disease Control and Prevention. http://www.bt.cdc.gov/agent/smallpox/basics/outbreak.asp.
+Accessed June 12, 2014.

-- Executive summary: Smallpox response plan and guidelines.
-Centers for Disease Control and Prevention. http://www.bt.cdc.gov/agent/smallpox/response-plan/files/exec-sections-i-vi.pdf.
-Accessed June 6, 2011.
+- Questions and answers about smallpox disease.
+Centers for Disease Control and Prevention. http://www.bt.cdc.gov/agent/smallpox/faq/smallpox_disease.asp.
+Accessed June 12, 2014.

 You Are ...
 The Campaign for Mayo Clinic